luspi/photoqt/README.md

 - FreeImage
 - DevIL
 - pugixml
+- Python

-Please note that some of these should remain enabled if at all possible as they greatly enhance the experience of PhotoQt (e.g., LibArchive, pugixml).
-Others can be disabled quite safely with the only effect being the number of supported image formats.
+Please note that you probably want to have as many of these enabled as possible as they greatly enhance the experience of PhotoQt.

 #### NOTE